RyoMasumura1201/markdown-editor/README.md

 # markdown-editor

-markdown editor by electron and react
+markdown editor by Electron, Preact, and vite.